USDBioinformatics/BioLinksDir/ReadMe.txt

-This jar package just accepts two parameters: input file and output folder directory For example:
+suppose:
 I have a input json file: C:\\Download\\a.json
-I want the output should be in the folder: D:\\myoutput\\
-So, in command line we can type: java -jar BioLinksDir.jar C:\\Download\\a.json  D:\\myoutput\\
+I want the output should be in the folder: D:\\myoutput So, in command line we can type: java -jar BioLinksDir.jar -o C:\\Download\\a.json  D:\\myoutput for more information: java -jar BioLinksDir.jar -help